9.5.5 Money Laundering and Currency Crimes

 Additional Records to be Retained by Brokers or Dealers in Securities

 1. For a person residing or doing business in the United States or a citizen of the United States, a customer’s TIN should be obtained within 30 days after a brokerage account is opened; and a list by name, address, and account number of customers who do not provide a TIN, for availability to the Secretary of the Treasury upon demand.
+Where a person is a non-resident alien, the broker or dealer in securities shall also record the person's passport number or a description of some other government document used to verify his identity.
 Lists can be requested by memorandum to the Chief, CI.

 2. Documents granting signature or trading authority over each customer’s account.